ballerina-platform/ballerina-spec/beps/lib-ftp/1422_circuit_breaker_support.md

     AUTHENTICATION_ERROR,
     # Server disconnected unexpectedly during operation
     TRANSIENT_ERROR,
-    # All errors regardless of type
+    # All errors regardless of type (includes any error not covered by other categories)
     ALL_ERRORS
 }
 ```